toolstack/just-likes-and-dislikes/readme.txt

 == Screenshots ==

-1. Like Dislike Icon Template 1
+1. Like Dislike Thumbs Icons
-2. Like Dislike Icon Template 2
+2. Like Dislike Hearts Icons
-3. Like Dislike Icon Template 3
+3. Like Dislike Check/Cross-out Icons
-4. Like Dislike Icon Template 4
+4. Like Dislike Happy/Sad Icons
 5. Like Dislike Basic Settings
 6. Like Dislike Design Settings